mtabishk/MLOps-DevOpsAssemblyLines-Task-02/README.md

 # MLOps & DevOpsAssemblyLines Task-02
-## Project:Complete Automation of Web-Application Deployment and Testing
+## Complete Automation of Web-Application Deployment and Testing

 ![](images/0a.png)

 ## Problem Statement: